lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 ### Security

 All module assets and countermeasures performed by hardware are listed in the hjson countermeasures section.
-Labels for each instance of asset and coutermeasure are located throughout the RTL source code.
+Labels for each instance of asset and countermeasure are located throughout the RTL source code.

 The bus integrity checking for genbits is different for software and hardware.
 Only the application interface software port will have a hardware check on the genbits data bus.